Thomas Becket: Assassination

-An ivory piece portraying the knights involved in Becket's assassination.
-One knight holds an axe with which to break down the door of the cathedral.

 After Becket's death

+c.
+1215 stained glass miracle window in Canterbury Cathedral depicting the life of St Thomas Becket.

 After his death, the monks prepared Becket's body for burial.
 According to some accounts, it was found that Becket had worn a hairshirt under his archbishop's garments – a sign of penance.
 Soon after, the faithful throughout Europe began venerating Becket as a martyr, and on 21 February 1173 – little more than two years after his death – he was canonised by Pope Alexander III in St Peter's Church, Segni.
 In 1173, Becket's sister Mary was appointed abbess of Barking as reparation for the murder of her brother.
 On 12 July 1174, amidst the Revolt of 1173–1174, Henry humbled himself in public penance at Becket's tomb and at St Dunstan's Church, Canterbury, which became a popular pilgrimage site.

 Becket's assassins fled north to de Morville's Knaresborough Castle for about a year.
 De Morville also held property in Cumbria, and this too may have provided a hiding place, as the men prepared for a longer stay in the separate kingdom of Scotland.
 They were not arrested and Henry did not confiscate their lands, but he did not help them when they sought his advice in August 1171.
 Pope Alexander excommunicated all four.
 Seeking forgiveness, the assassins travelled to Rome, where Alexander ordered them to serve as knights in the Holy Lands for a period of 14 years.

 This sentence also inspired the Knights of Saint Thomas, incorporated in 1191 at Acre and which was to be modelled on the Teutonic Knights.
 This was the only military order native to England (with chapters in Acre, London, Kilkenny, and Nicosia), just as the Gilbertine Order was the only monastic order native to England.

 The monks were afraid Becket's body might be stolen, and so his remains were placed beneath the floor of the eastern crypt of the cathedral.
 A stone cover over it had two holes where pilgrims could insert their heads and kiss the tomb, as illustrated in the "Miracle Windows" of the Trinity Chapel.
 A guard chamber (now the Wax Chamber) had a clear view of the grave.
 In 1220 Becket's bones were moved to a gold-plated, bejewelled shrine behind the high altar in the recently built Trinity Chapel.
 The golden casket was placed on a pink marble base with prayer niches raised on three steps.
 Canterbury's religious history had always brought many pilgrims, and after Becket's death the numbers rapidly rose.